-Fellowship training in neonatology and adolescent medicine is offered to physicians having completed their basic pediatric graduate training.
+Neonatal-Perinatal Fellowship training is offered to physicians having completed their basic pediatric graduate training.

 The department of Pediatrics also is responsible for the Pediatric Intensive Care Unit, Neonatal Intensive Care Unit, and Pediatric Emergency Care located at the Kapiʻolani Medical Center for Women and Children, and provides administrative support services to maintain departmental operations.

 To contact the Department Administration, including Chair Dr. Kenneth Nakamura: